ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/ParameterID.rst

 ParameterID
 ===========

-Toolbox for different code-generated stateflows to identify common parameters of a permanent magnet synchronous motor.
+The ParameterID is a toolbox to identify common permanent magnet synchronous motor parameters based on different code-generated Stateflows.
 This page explains the general structure of the ParameterID.
-To set the ParameterID up in the UltraZohm software check out :ref:`uz_ParaID_setup`.
+To set the ParameterID up in the UltraZohm software, see :ref:`uz_ParaID_setup`.
 For further information visit, :ref:`uz_ParameterID_Data_structs`, :ref:`uz_ParaID_new_control_algorithm`, :ref:`uz_ParaID_GUI` and :ref:`uz_ParaID_new_ID_state`.

-Overwiew
+Overview
 ========
 .. _ParaID_overview_schematic:

-.. tikz:: Schematic overview of the ParameterID signalflow
+.. tikz:: Schematic overview of the ParameterID signal flow
   :libs: shapes, arrows, positioning, calc,fit, backgrounds, shadows

   \begin{tikzpicture}[auto, node distance=2.5cm,>=latex']